 - 1. Under canopy signs shall be used only at ground floor locations except for upper floor businesses with covered entry porches or balconies. - 2.
-Under canopy signs may be externally illuminated. - 3.
+Under canopy signs shall not be illuminated. - 3.
 Under canopy signs shall be securely fixed to the underside of the canopy or porch.